When moving into a zone, always move to the nearer of the two columns.

 Especially given that any piece can capture any opposing piece,

 as long as they meet in the right location.

 Typically a piece is well positioned if it has friendly terrain in front of it.

 Also keep in mind: in most board games, the advantage goes to the player who controls the center of the board.

-In ContraPloy it is also important to control the top and bottom edges of the board,
+However, in ContraPloy it is important to control the top and bottom edges of the board,

 to prevent an opponent from flanking.

 Finally, note that due to the barriers and the inability to move backwards, the farther forward a piece is located,

 the more constricted is its reach.